skynewborn/android-priority-jobqueue/README.md

             int maxRunCount) {
         // An error occurred in onRun.
         // Return value determines whether this job should retry or cancel.
 You can further
-        // specifcy a backoff strategy or change the job's priority. return RetryConstraint.createExponentialBackoff(runCount, 1000);
+        // specifcy a backoff strategy or change the job's priority.
+You can also apply the
+        // delay to the whole group to preserve jobs' running order. return RetryConstraint.createExponentialBackoff(runCount, 1000);
     }
     @Override